Web Development

 Introduction to Rate Limiting

-Rate limiting is a crucial technique used in web development to control the amount of incoming and outgoing traffic to a server.
-It helps prevent abuse and ensures fair usage by limiting the number of requests a user can make to an API within a specified time window.
-In Node.js, one of the most popular libraries to implement rate limiting is express-rate-limit.
+Rate limiting is a technique used to control the amount of incoming and outgoing traffic to or from a network.
+In the context of APIs, it helps prevent abuse by limiting the number of requests a client can make within a specific time period.
+This is particularly important for public APIs that require protection against DoS (Denial of Service) attacks and to manage the load on the server.

 Conclusion